vale1410/cars/doc/presentation/pre.md

 Conclusion and Future Work
 ======

-* SAT can be very competitive on certain CP benchmarks
+* SAT can be very competitive on CP benchmarks
-* Spending time on the model pays off
-* Learning from Constraint Programming and global constraints
+* SAT is very strong on proving lower bounds
+* Global Constraints motivate for encodings
-* Choosing the right decomposition of cardinality constraint
+* Choosing the right encoding of cardinality constraints is crucial
-* Lower bound techniques are novel

 Future work: